 The Texas High School Coastal Monitoring Program provides middle and high school students with a real-world learning experience outside the everyday classroom.
 The program not only provides hands-on education, but it also complies with many TEKS and NSES requirements.
-The 2014-2015 academic year was productive, with Ball, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham and Tidehaven Middle Schools collecting data on several field trips.
+The 2015-2016 academic year was productive, with Ball, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham and Tidehaven Middle Schools collecting data on three field trips throughout the academic year.
+High Island High School on Bolivar Peninsula became the eighth school to join THSCMP.

-In the 16 years since the inception of the THSCMP, work by students at Ball, Palacios, Port Aransas, Port Isabel, and Van Vleck High Schools and Cunningham and Tidehaven Middle Schools has been beneficial to Bureau researchers and coastal managers in several Bureau research projects.
+In the 19 years since the inception of the THSCMP, work by students at Ball, High Island, Palacios, Port Aransas, Port Isabel, and Van Vleck High Schools and Cunningham and Tidehaven Middle Schools has been beneficial to Bureau researchers and coastal managers in several Bureau research projects.
 Availability of data through the program's website allows access to coastal managers and the public.
 Through this successful student research program, scientists, students, and the public will continue to gain a better understanding of processes and shoreline change along the Texas coast.